archydragon/lily-layout/README.md

 ## Layout rationale

 * Being able to type in English, Finnish, Swedish, Russian, Ukrainian and Belarussian when having just two system layouts.
+* Colemak-DH layout has been chosen for English as more finger friendly when typing.
-* All printable characters are fit into main keyboard layer, NAVI and EXTRA layers are used for other stuff.
+* All printable characters are fit into main keyboard layer, UTIL and PAGE layers are used for other stuff.
 * Punctuation marks used in both Latin and Cyrillic based languages are on the same keys to reduce cognitive load.
 * As few more than two keys combos when typing as possible.
 * No modifier keys under other fingers but thumbs.